scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 the first type parameter specifies the monad that is wrapped around the monad implied by the transformer.
-The remaining type parameters are the types we're used to from the corresponding monads.
+The remaining type parameters are the types we've used to form the corresponding monads.

 <div class="callout callout-info">
   *Kleisli Arrows*